Raoul Wallenberg Centre for Human Rights: China

-During his time as a Member of Parliament, the RWCHR's chair spent significant energy attempting to redress the targeting and forced organ harvesting from Falun Gong practitioners in China.
+During his time as a Member of Parliament, the RWCHR's chair spent significant energy on alleged organ harvesting from Falun Gong practitioners in China.
 In 2013, he tabled a private member's bill (Bill C-561) to this effect.
-Now, his efforts have been taken up by Garnett Genuis, a member of the Raoul Wallenberg All-Party Parliamentary Caucus for Human Rights, who has resurrected Bill C-561 in Bill C-350.

-The RWCHR acts pro bono as international legal counsel to Sun Qian, a Canadian citizen and Falun Gong practitioner who has been detained in China since February, 2018 being subject to mental and physical torture.
-The RWCHR also acts as international legal counsel to Dr. Wang Bingzhang, a Chinese dissident currently languishing in a Chinese prison for doing nothing other than promoting democracy.
-To highlight his case, the RWCHR sponsored the screening of "Inside These Walls", a documentary about the plight of Dr. Wang Bingzhang, at Concordia University's Cinema Politica.

-The RWCHR has called on the Canadian government to use the Magnitsky Act to impose sanctions on Chinese regime officials involved in the aforementioned.
+The RWCHR acts pro bono as international legal counsel to Sun Qian, a Canadian citizen and Falun Gong practitioner who has been detained in China since February, 2018 being subject to alleged mental and physical torture.
+The RWCHR also acts as international legal counsel to Dr. Wang Bingzhang, a Chinese dissident sentenced to life in prison for his role in organizing the 1989 Tiananmen Square Protests.
+To highlight his case, the RWCHR sponsored the screening of "Inside These Walls", a documentary about the plight of Wang Bingzhang, at Concordia University's Cinema Politica.
+The RWCHR has called on the Canadian government to use the Magnitsky Act to impose sanctions on Chinese officials involved in Wang's imprisonment.

-In 2021, the Centre released a report in partnership with the Washington, D.C.-based Newlines Institute for Strategy and Policy regarding the activities of the Chinese state in Xinjiang, concluding that the Chinese government is responsible for an ongoing genocide against the Uyghur people.
-The report details evidence that a genocide is occurring, including arbitrary detention, forced abortions and sterilization, the forcible transfer of children to other [non-Uyghur] groups, killings, and creating conditions inconducive to the free expression and practice of minority culture.
+In 2021, the Centre released a report in partnership with the Washington, D.C.-based Newlines Institute for Strategy and Policy regarding the activities of the Chinese state in Xinjiang, alleging that the Chinese government is responsible for an ongoing genocide against the Uyghur people.
+The report details evidence that a genocide is occurring, including arbitrary detention, forced abortions and sterilization, the forcible transfer of children to other non-Uyghur groups, killings, and creating conditions inconducive to the free expression and practice of minority culture.